 SAIC does not sell laptops.
 CRIT recommends purchasing your laptop through the Apple Store for Education page (while in the US) or in person at an Apple store in the US.
 By visiting the previous link mentioned or bringing your SAIC ID to an Apple store ensures that you will receive an education discount for purchase of your laptop.

 Will external storage be an alternative to internal storage which does not meet the minimum requirements?

 The minimum requirement for laptop storage must be internal.
 External storage will not function in the same way.
-If your laptop does not meet all the SAIC laptop requirements including storage, CRIT may not be able to fully support it.
+If your laptop does not meet all the SAIC laptop requirements including storage, CRIT will not be able to fully support it.
 By not meeting requirements you may not have access to certain SAIC licensed software like the AIADO software template or pro-apps like Logic Pro.
-The minimum requirements are in place to ensure every student has equal footing with technology needs during the 4 years of study at SAIC.
+Our recommendation will ensure every student has equal footing with technology needs during the 4 years of study at SAIC.

 Can the storage or hard drive in my laptop be upgraded to meet SAIC's minimum laptop requirements?

 The internal storage in all currently sold MacBook Pro models cannot be upgraded.
 If you choose to have a third party service upgrade the internal storage on these models it will void the warranty.
 Failure to have at least 1 year remaining of your 3 year Apple Care Protection Plan will also not meet SAIC's minimum laptop requirements.

 What are the laptop requirements for the AIADO Graduate programs?